Writing

 This is the part I wrote for a role-play (RP) event planned and organized by another player.
 The action happens within the world of an old browser game.
 The complete lack of any animation as well as the very basic and limited gameplay features call for fully descriptive writing when it comes to character interactions, hence this style of RP.

 Participating in an event like this demands a lot of communication between the participants and the organizer.
 As a participant, I had to send my writing within a set deadline as well as talk with the organizer and understand what type of writing she wanted.
-In this instance, she needed performers for a New Year's gala, and no more than a page of text.
+In this instance, she needed performers for a New Year's gala.

 In order to write the scene, I first chose a music video I wanted my characters to interpret.
 I then based myself on the video and on my musical knowledge to describe both the stage, the music, and my characters' performances in a way that is hopefully easy to understand and visualize for the readers, with the video included for visual support and to play the actual music.